Bitrue-exchange/USDT-M-Future-open-api-docs/README.md

 * All requests are based on the Https protocol, and the Content-Type in the request header information needs to be uniformly set to:'application/json'
 * For the interface of the GET method, the parameters must be sent in the query string
-* The interface of the POST method, the parameters must be sent in the request body
+* For the interface of the POST method, the parameters must be sent in the request body
 * Parameters may be sent in any order.